iDhruv11/Tic-Tac-Toe-Javscript/README.md

 ![Tic Tac Toe Banner](screenshots/banner.png)

 This is a classic two-player offline Tic Tac Toe game developed using HTML, CSS, and JavaScript.
-Players can enter their names, take turns marking X and O on a responsive game board, and the game announces the winner or declares a tie.
+Players can enter their names, take turns marking X and O on  game board, and the game announces the winner or declares a tie.
 A restart button allows for a new game session.

 ## Features

-- **Responsive Design**: Playable on various devices including desktops, tablets, and mobile phones.
-- **Two Player Offline**: Compete against a friend locally with no AI involvement.
+- **Two Player Offline**: Compete against a friend locally.
 - **Player Name Input**: Customize player names for a personalized experience.
 - **Win and Tie Detection**: Detects and displays the winner's name or announces a tie.
-- **Turn Highlighting**: Player cards are highlighted according to whose turn it is.
 - **Start Button**: Begin the game by clicking the 'Start' button.

 ## Screenshots